ludbarzs/Aligner/README.md

 TODO:

-- ( ) Fix rotation and mirroring, so python processed the image correctly
+- [-] Fix rotation and mirroring, so python processed the image correctly
-- ( )
+- [ ] The width and height of the image is hardcoaded at 1280x720px